nathancarter/ge-lib/docs/drawing-cycle-graphs.md

 ## Old example

-The following example was provided before there was a way to actually draw cycle graphs with `CycleGraphSVG`.
+The following example was provided before there was a way to actually draw cycle graphs with `CycleGraphRenderer`.
 It is kept here merely for reference.

 ```js
 const dumpCycleGraph = ( cg, precision = 3 ) => {